Glossary - Research Terms & Acronyms

 Participant Support - Costs of transportation, per diem, stipends and other related costs for trainees (not UWF employees) in connection with conferences, meetings, symposia, training activities and workshops.
 F&A costs are generally not allowed on participant support.

 Patent Costs - Costs of preparing disclosures, reports, and other documents required by the sponsored agreement, and of searching the art to the extent necessary to make such invention disclosures.
 Also includes costs in accordance with the clauses of the sponsored agreement relating to patents, costs of preparing documents and any other patent costs, in connection with filing of a patent application where title is conveyed to the federal government.
-(See OMB Circular A-21 Section J.44 Royalties and other costs for use of patents).

 Peer Review – A system that uses reviewers who are the professional equals of the PI or a program director and are responsible for directing or conducting the proposed project.
 It is a form of objective review.
 Peer review is legislatively mandated in some programs and in other programs is administratively required.